-Whether she's your boss, or sitting three feet away from you in the office, you can’t escape each other.
-If this is your case, you've probably noticed, there are (very) good and (very) bad sides to working with your partner.
-Seeing your partner often is practical and means you get to support each other properly.
-Though sometimes too much contact can be excessive.
+If you work with your significant other, you've probably noticed, there are (very) good and (very) bad sides to this arrangement.
+Seeing your partner often is great (on paper at least) and means you get to support each other properly.
+Though, sometimes too much contact can be excessive.
 We’re here to give you the tips to keep your relationship going despite your professional engagements.

-Some couples manage to work together and survive.
-We know that seeing each other, both at home and at work, can create tension, so we'd like to know their secret!
+Some couples manage to work together and survive, and others can't hack it.
+We know that seeing each other, both at home and at work, can create tension, so we'd like to reveal what you need to do to get through it!
 Focusing on the advantages and putting your heart into finding solutions to your issues means you are ready for anything!
 So, if you can't stand your other half at work, but don't want to split up, this article is for you!

-Focusing on the positive is the number one rule for appreciating what you have!
-If you had any doubts, there are many advantages to working in the same place as your loved one.
-Discover the advantages here:
+Focusing on the positive aspects is the number one rule for appreciating what you have!
+If you had any doubts, there are many advantages to working in the same place as your loved one, including:

 When you work in the same environment, you have even more to share: interests, tips for success as well as criticism of that coworker you can't stand...

 2) You get to spend quality time together

 Having your spouse near you is practical.
 Same schedule, same lifestyle!
 It's still better to have a family life.
 A thought for those couples who see each other when one makes coffee while the other goes to bed.

 >>> Discover the most common reasons for divorce

 3) You know you can always count on them